-What is radioactive iodine? back to top
+What is radioactive iodine?
+Back to top of FAQ

 One of the most feared consequences of a nuclear reactor accident or nuclear bomb is the release of a radioactive iodine plume into the environment.
 Radioactive Iodine (I-131) is a by-product of nuclear fission which occurs only within a nuclear reactor or during detonation of a nuclear bomb.
 What makes radioactive iodine so dangerous is that the body cannot distinguish it from ordinary iodine.
 As a result, if swallowed (in contaminated food or water), or inhaled (it can remain in the atmosphere for days), it will be absorbed into the thyroid gland (only the thyroid absorbs iodine) and may lead to thyroid cancer, especially in children.
 The value of Potassium Iodide (KI) tablets were demonstrated following the Chernobyl nuclear accident, where authorities began mass distribution of Potassium Iodide just hours after the explosion.
 In the years following the accident in areas where people received the drug, the incidence of thyroid cancer has not increased.
 But where Potassium Iodide was not distributed, previously rare forms of juvenile thyroid cancer have begun appearing at epidemic rates, with over 11,000 known cases.
-This number continues to rise and is not expected to peak until 2010.

 Potassium iodide blocks the thyroid’s absorption of cancer-causing radioactive iodine released from nuclear reactors such as Fukushima or nuclear weapon fallout.
 The thyroid is the only part of the body that absorbs and stores iodine.
 By taking FDA Approved potassium iodide prior to exposure of radioactive iodine, your thyroid will become saturated with safe, stable iodine.
-This will prevent yourthyroid’s absorption of any additional iodine (radioactive or not) long enough for the radioactive iodine inhaled or ingested to be safely dispersed through the kidneys.
+This will prevent your thyroid’s absorption of any additional iodine (radioactive or not) long enough for the radioactive iodine inhaled or ingested to be safely dispersed through the kidneys.
 Outcome: No Thyroid Cancer

 Stockpiling of potassium iodide (KI) is highly recommended by health officials worldwide to prevent thyroid cancer of those exposed to radioactive iodine.
 Radioactive iodine is the predominant radioisotope released from a nuclear reactor accident or detonation of a nuclear weapon (due to nuclear fission) and can travel hundreds of miles downwind, such as it did after the Chernobyl accident.

-A “dirty bomb” is a conventional explosive, such as dynamite, salted with radioactive waste that scatters when the bomb goes off.
+The short answer is NO. And the reason? – A “dirty bomb” is a conventional explosive, such as dynamite, salted with radioactive waste that scatters when the bomb goes off.
 The bomb can kill or injure through the initial blast of the conventional explosive and possibly through the dispersal of the radioactive materials– hence the term “dirty.”
 Such bombs could be small devices or as big as a truck bomb.
 There are four categories of radioactive waste ranging from very low-level waste that can be safely disposed of with ordinary refuse, to high-level waste such as spent nuclear fuel.
 Substantial amounts of radioactive waste are generated through civilian and military applications of radionuclides in medical facilities, food irradiation plants, chemical and manufacturing plants, etc. Some types of radioactive waste would be easier to obtain than others in order to make a “dirty bomb”.
 Radiation detectors are needed to alert officials of their presence.
 The RADTriage™ personal radiation detector has the technology to detect Gamma, X-ray and Beta radiation.
 This includes the ability to detect radioactive iodine, of which Potassium Iodide protects against and would most likely not be present in a dirty bomb due to the fact that it is a byproduct of nuclear fission which takes place only within nuclear reactors and during the detonation of a nuclear bomb.
 Obviously this type of ‘radioactive waste’ would be very difficult to obtain and incorporate in the makings of a dirty bomb.
 If a dirty bomb detonates in your area, follow the instructions of local health officials concerning evacuation, decontamination and the administering of potassium iodide (though unlikely).

 By using a radiation detector, emergency officials, such as FEMA, can monitor the environment for detectable levels of radiation.
 One would hope that they are in your area with their equipment as quick as possible and that they report this information to the public immediately.
 Of course, they cannot follow you and your family around with their detectors and tell you if you specifically have retreated to a safe environment away from the radiation.
 A back-up to the reliance on emergency officials, such as FEMA, would be the possession of a personal radiation detector to alert you to harmful levels of gamma, beta and x-ray radiation.